Dillon Bell (American football)

-Dillon Lee Bell (born November 6, 2003) is an American college football wide receiver for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Dillon Lee Bell (born November 6, 2003) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and he was signed as an undrafted free agent by the Vikings in 2026.

-High school career
+Early life

 Bell attended The Kinkaid School in Piney Point Village, Texas.
 As a senior, Bell totaled more than 1,300 total yards and 27 total touchdowns, including 14 rushing and 10 receiving.
 As a result, he was named the Offensive Player of the Year by the Houston Touchdown Club.
 A three-star recruit, he committed to play college football at the University of Georgia over offers from Michigan, Auburn, and Texas A&M.

 College career

 In his first career collegiate game against Samford, Bell recorded his first career touchdown reception, a three-yard pass from Stetson Bennett.
 As a true freshman in 2022, Bell tallied 20 receptions for 180 yards and three touchdowns.
 The following year, he began to play running back in addition to being a wide receiver.
 Against Tennessee in 2023, Bell caught five passes for a career-high 90 yards and a touchdown, in addition to throwing an 18-yard touchdown pass to Marcus Rosemy-Jacksaint.